deb-debri3/Axle/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you’d like to improve Axle, feel free to open a Pull Request.

+For major changes or questions or improvement, you can contact me at:
+📧 **debrajkhadka0859@gmail.com**

+Please make sure your contributions follow the project's style and remain compatible with the GPLv3 license.

+---

 ## 📄 License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-MIT License - see [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

+You are free to use, modify, and distribute this project, as long as any derivative works remain **open source under the same license**.

 ## 🙏 Acknowledgments